ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/Modeling_Predicting_Wins.md

 | Random Forest*     | 3                | 0.251     | 0.101     | 0.317      | 0.898    | 0.595    | 0.557    | 0.746     | 0.441   |
 | XGradient Boosting*           | 3               | 0.067     | 0.008     | 0.087      | 0.992    | 0.610    | 0.553    | 0.744     | 0.444   |

+This table shows the best performing model for each of the models used, with each finding feature group 3 to provide the greatest amount of insight.

 ### Top Overall Models
 | Model             | Feature Group | Train_MAE | Train_MSE | Train_RMSE | Train_R2 | Test_MAE | Test_MSE | Test_RMSE | Test_R2 |